Set Up and Conduct Resume Review Training

 - Update the resume review training presentation template with your agency-specific information, including the final competencies and proficiencies from your job analysis workshop.

-- Gather sample resumes from the USAJOBS Agency Talent Portal.
-To request an account, write to email@example.com.
+- Gather sample resumes from the USAJOBS Agency Talent Portal, where USAJOBS users have opted into providing resumes for search.
+To request an account, write to firstname.lastname@example.org.
 You'll need around five resumes total from both private sector and current federal employees in the role you're hiring for.
+You can also ask current federal employees for their resumes from before their federal positions, and blank out identifying information.

 Prepare your handouts: